slash4-de/openstack/source/day3.rst

 DAY-3: More Funny Things Ahead .................!
 ---------------------------------------------------------------------------------------------

 In the earlier session, you worked with disk volumes and snapshots.
-I hoped you gained some useful information from that session.
+I hope you gained some useful information from that session.

 Today we will take you to another advanced level of OpenStack operation.
 This session will focus on :

 	1. Working with Images

-	2. Working With Containers
+	2. Working with Containers

-	3. Tightening Your Security
+	3. Tightening your Security

-	4. Working With Databases
+	4. Working with Databases